-Supernova-Beta is picosatellite built as prototype of the Pumpkin Inc. Supernova 6U CubeSat bus.
+Supernova-Beta, also known as TechSat 1, is picosatellite built as prototype of the Pumpkin Inc. Supernova 6U CubeSat bus.

 The Supernova-Beta mission is a test flight of multiple subsystems on the SUPERNOVA 6U bus developed by Pumpkin, Inc, including structure, EPS, GPS, ADACS, CDH, and imagers.